ryantoxx/Lab5/README.md

 10. Cheff might not start cooking meal, because there are missing certain ingredients.

 ## Updates
-1.Sommelier is not providing the menu to people that are not older than 20 years.
+1.Sommelier is not providing the hard menu to people that are not older than 20 years.

 2.Hostess is providing information whether the Restaurant is full or not.